-Printers, Copiers & Scanners See Alternatives Illegal in Garbage or Drains Recycle with E-Waste Alternative Ways to Recycle HP Product Return & Recycling You can sell back, trade in or recycle your HP equipment.
+Printers, Copiers and Scanners Alternative ways to recycle Illegal in Garbage or Drains Recycle With E-Waste Alternative Ways to Recycle HP Product Return & Recycling You can sell back, trade in or recycle your HP equipment.
 Learn more about HP’s product return and recycling program.
 Staples' Take Back Program Staples offers free, in-store recycling for unwanted electronics, including desktop computers, tablets, monitors, printers, and other electronics.
-Locate your nearest Staples.
-Canon Consumer Products Recycling Program Canon offers a recycling program for certain consumer products; check if they accept your product by typing its name in the finder.
+Find your nearest Staples.
+Canon Consumer Products Recycling Program Canon offers a recycling program for certain consumer products.
+Learn more about Canon’s recycling program.
 Dell Reconnect Drop-Off and Mail-Back Program Dell Reconnect will accept most computer equipment from any brand for recycling at many Goodwill drop-off locations.
-They also have a free mail-back program if you are recycling Dell products or wish to purchase a new Dell product.
-Find out more.
+They also have a free mail-back program to recycle Dell products.
+Find out more about Dell’s recycling program.
+Epson Recycling Program Send back Epson products for free recycling, including printers, scanners and projectors.
+Learn more about Epson’s program and request a pre-paid shipping label here.
 Did You Know?
 3D Printer Can Work on Recycled Plastic 3D printers are all the rage.
 ReDeTec is a company selling a machine that can recycle plastic waste into a printer filament or ink for 3D printers.
 Are Printers and Copiers Eco-Friendly?
 Printers and copiers are two of the most energy-intensive items in the workplace.
-They also use up a lot of paper: the average office worker uses about one tree’s worth of paper every year.
-Standard printer ink contains petroleum, which releases volatile compounds into the air.
+They use up a lot of paper: The average office worker uses about one tree’s worth of paper every year.
+Standard printer ink also contains petroleum, which releases volatile compounds into the air.